idia-pipelines/idia-pipelines.github.io/access.md

 _authenticate -> enter new password -> authorize/bind_ process to propagate your password to the server.
 This allows us to provide you with access to any machine provisioned for your project without having to remember a myriad of passwords.

+Incidentally, you can do this without ssh'ing into the machine -- simply open up a terminal using the Jupyter-Hub and use this to change your password.

 # Storage
 There are several storage areas available.
 Most (all) Pipelines machines will have the IDIA storage